igrishaev/dynamodb/README.md

 1. The attribute is a plain string `("Foobar")`, and the value is plain as well.
-2. The attribute is a complex keyword (`:user/email`) which cannot be placed in a SQL expression directrly.
-Unser the hood, the library produces an alias for it.
+2. The attribute is a complex keyword (`:user/email`) which cannot be placed in a SQL expression directly.
+Under the hood, the library produces an alias for it and injects into `ExpressionAttributeNames`.
-3. The
+3. The attribute is an alias, and the value is a raw expression.
+To distinguish an expression from a regular string (e.g. email), there is a wrapper `api/sql`.
+The alias `#counter` should be declared in the `:attr-names` map.

+#### Add Attributes

+#### Delete Attributes

+#### Remove Attributes

 ### Delete Item